1. Characteristics ↑

 2.1 Io ↑

 Io is the closest Galilean moon to Jupiter and has the third largest mass of the Galilean moons[7a].
-The strong gravitational pull of Jupiter causes it to be geologically active, and it is thought to be the most geologically active object in the Solar System, with over 500 volcanic centres and over 100 mountains, some almost twice the height of Everest.
-These emit plumes of sulfur dioxide, which can reach 500 km, over five times the distance to space from the surface of the Earth.
+The strong gravitational pull of Jupiter causes it to be geologically active, and it's thought to be the most geologically active object in the Solar System, with over 500 volcanic centres and over 100 mountains, some almost twice the height of Everest.

 Io is mostly composed of silicate rock.
 Its surface is covered with sulfur, and sulfur dioxide frost, and it has a molten core made of iron and iron sulfide.